Rock Radio Heaven (N)

 Died: November 13, 1965

-Stations: KWK, KSD, St. Louis
+Stations: KWK, KSD St. Louis

 Notes: Deejayed at KWK from 1945 to 1958, then was promoted to program director, then manager a year later, while continuing on the air.
 Also had regular TV show in St. Louis.
 Moved to KSD in 1961.
 Prior to KWK, was announcer on big band shows on NBC and CBS.
 Variety once named him the nation's most popular disc jockey.
-Also worked in Cincinnati, Philadelphia and Newport News, Va.
+Also worked in Cincinnati, Philadelphia and Newport News, Virginia

 JOE NIAGARA